havishak/pdxrconf.github.io/content/pages/cfp.md

 <h2>How to apply</h2>

-To apply, fill out and submit the [Cascadia R Conference Application](https://forms.gle/b96QqvE61AxAvtnS9).
+To apply, fill out and submit the [Cascadia R Conference Application](https://docs.google.com/forms/d/1GosW61OnBt1XSbvEibEhlDGHKxcTE7Qw6GvvEJUW-es/viewform?edit_requested=true).
 Applicants must include an abstract limited to 500 words describing your presentation and how it aligns with the goals of the conference, as well as email contact information.

-**The Call for Presentations will close March 1, 2024 at 5 PM PT.**
+**The Call for Presentations will close February 14, 2025 at 5 PM PT.**
-Presenters will be notified by the end of March 2024.
+Presenters will be notified by the end of March 2025.
 Upon notification, presenters are expected to confirm acceptance, provide a high-quality headshot, and a short biography that will be included on the Cascadia R Conference website.
 Prior to the conference, copies of the final presentation are required to be